Higher Tate traces of Chow motives: Application to projective homogeneous varieties

-The Tits index of a semisimple algebraic group $G$ over $F$ is a fundamental invariant, which describes the isotropy of $G$.
+The Tits index of a semi-simple algebraic group $G$ over $F$ is a fundamental invariant, which describes the isotropy of $G$.
 For classical groups, it encompasses classical invariants of algebraic structures over fields, such as the Schur index of central simple algebras or the Witt index of quadratic forms.
 It has been known for a while that the isomorphism classes of motives of $G$-projective homogeneous varieties determine the Tits-index of $G$, up to prime-to-$p$ base change.
 The main result of~\cite{dC} provides a converse.
 Theorem~\ref{motequivpart} below generalizes this result.
 The proof, based on Theorem~\ref{main.thm}, is independant of~\cite{dC}.

 We use the same notations as in~\cite[\S I.1]{dCG}.
 In particular, $\Delta(G)$ denotes the Dynkin diagram of $G$ as well as its set of vertices.
 The distinguished vertices form a subset denoted by $\delta_0(G)$.
-It consists of a union of orbits for the $\ast$-action; more precisely, an orbit $\Theta\subset \Delta(G)$ is distinguished if and only if projective homogeneous varieties of type $\Theta$ have a rational point.
-Hence, $\delta_0(G)$ is empty when $G$ is anisotropic, and coincides with $\Delta(G)$ when $G$ is quasi-split.
+If $G$ is of inner type, $\delta_0(G)$ consists of the vertices $\alpha\in\Delta(G)$ such that $X_{\{\alpha\}}$ has a rational point.
+With our convention for projective homogeneous varieties, $\delta_0(G)$ is empty when $G$ is anisotropic, and coincides with $\Delta(G)$ when $G$ is quasi-split.

-\begin{defi} Let $G$ and $G'$ be semisimple algebraic groups over a field $F$, which are inner forms of the same quasi-split group.
-We say that $G$ and $G'$ are motivic equivalent with coefficients in $\Lambda$ if there is an isomorphism of diagrams compatible with the $\ast$-actions, such that for any $Gal(F_{sep}/F)$-invariant subset $\Theta$ of $\Delta(G)$, the motives $M(X_{\Theta,G})$ and $M(X_{\varphi(\Theta),G'})$ are isomorphic with coefficients in $\Lambda$. \end{defi}
+\begin{defi} Let $G$ and $G'$ be semi-simple algebraic groups over a field $F$, which are inner forms of the same split group.
+We say that $G$ and $G'$ are motivic equivalent mod $p$ if there is an isomorphism of diagrams such that for any subset $\Theta$ of $\Delta(G)$, the motives $M(X_{\Theta,G})$ and $M(X_{\varphi(\Theta),G'})$ are isomorphic with coefficients in $\mz/p\mz$. \end{defi}

-\begin{ex}Given two central simple algebras $A$ and $A'$ of the same dimension and setting $\varphi=id$, the groups $SL(A)$ and $SL(A')$ are motivic equivalent with coefficients in $\Lambda$ if and only if for any sequence of integers $d_1 < ... < d_k$, the motives of the varieties of flags of right ideals in $A$ and $A'$ of reduced dimensions $d_1,..,d_k$ are isomorphic in $\M_F(\Lambda)$.
-The same holds for special orthogonal groups associated to quadratic forms of the same dimension, replacing flags of ideals by flags of isotropic subspaces. \end{ex}
+\begin{ex} Consider two central simple algebras $A$ and $A'$ of the same dimension.
+The groups ${\mathrm {SL}}_1(A)$ and ${\mathrm{SL}}_1(A')$ are motivic equivalent mod $p$ if and only if for any sequence of integers $d_1 < ... < d_k$ the motives of the varieties of flags of right ideals in $A$ and $A'$ of reduced dimensions $d_1,..,d_k$ are isomorphic in $\M_F(\mz/p\mz)$, or the same condition holds after replacing $A'$ by its opposite algebra $A'^{\mathrm{op}}$.
+A similar statement holds for special orthogonal groups associated to quadratic forms of the same dimension and trivial discriminant, replacing flags of ideals by flags of isotropic subspaces, and adjusting the labelling of the two components of the maximal orthogonal grassmanians if necessary. \end{ex}